 At this time, there has been no connection established as to how marijuana can affect pregnancy test results.
-If you smoke marijuana and have a positive pregnancy test, assume that you are indeed pregnant.
-If you do get pregnant, you should stop using for the health of your growing fetus.
+If you smoke marijuana and have a positive pregnancy test, assume that you are pregnant.
+It is doubtful that you have received a false positive pregnancy test result.
+If you do get pregnant, you should stop using it for the health of your growing fetus.

-Marijuana users often use other drugs, including alcohol, and it can be difficult to separate out the effects of pot from those of other substances.
-Some scientific studies have found that babies born to women who used marijuana during their pregnancy display altered responses to visual stimulation, increased tremors, and a high-pitched cry, which may indicate problems with nervous system development.
+Marijuana users often use other drugs, including alcohol, and it can be challenging to separate the effects of weed from those of other substances.
+Some scientific studies find that marijuana-exposed babies have physical manifestations of that exposure.
+The babies respond differently to visual stimulation, have increased tremors, and have a high-pitched cry.
+These symptoms suggest a problem with nervous system development.

 Marijuana and Breastfeeding

-When a nursing mother uses marijuana, some of the THC is passed to the baby in her breast milk.
-This is a matter for concern since the THC in the mother's milk is much more concentrated than that in the mother's blood.
+When a nursing mother uses marijuana, some THC is passed to the baby in her breast milk.
+This is a concern since the THC in the mother's milk is much more concentrated than that in the mother's blood.

-One study has shown that the use of marijuana by a mother during the first month of breastfeeding can impair the infant's motor development (control of muscle movement).
+One study has shown that using marijuana by a mother during the first month of breastfeeding can impair the infant's motor development (control of muscle movement).

-Remember that marijuana contains an incredible number of chemical substances, many of which have not yet been identified.
+Remember that marijuana contains many chemical substances, many of which have not yet been identified.
 There is no doubt that many of these can be potentially hazardous to mothers and babies alike since they are brain-altering chemicals.